Grateful Paw Cat Shelter

 for various reasons, we offer a sponsorship program.

-These cats have been with us for many years.
+for cats who have been with us for many years.

 For only $30 per year, you can sponsor a cat.